EU Entry / Exit Scheme (EES)

 or haven't been registered even if you have, (or

-have received a new Passport since registration, on arrival at destination you’ll be
+have received a new Passport since registration), on arrival at the destination you’ll be

 required to provide mandatory biometric data at Boarder Control.